-Journey to the East is an independently owned travel company providing carefully crafted small group tours to Japan for travellers from around the world.
+Journey to the East is an independently owned travel company providing carefully crafted small group tours and customised private tours for travellers from around the world.

 We are Japan specialists and focus exclusively on experiences that immerse you in the local culture by taking you away from the tourist hotspots and revealing the true heart of this fascinating country.
 Our long association with Japan allows us to draw on our own knowledge and experience to deliver a truly authentic journey for all who travel with us.

 To find out more about our range of trips, go to Small Group Tours of Japan.